Maryland Charitable Planning Attorneys Ensure Your Gifts are Maximized and Taxes are Minimized

 - The scenarios under which the assets might revert to the trust or the Testator’s heirs.

-The Maryland charitable planning attorneys at Altman & Associates are highly-experienced in creating efficient, impactful charitable trusts which reflect your wishes.
+Our team is highly-experienced in creating efficient, impactful charitable trusts which reflect your wishes.

-Establishing a charitable foundation
+Establishing a Charitable Foundation

 - Drafting the necessary documents.